ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ```
 srun ../../../scripts/read_calculator_rainbow_preprocess.sh
 ```
-* This script creates **read_count_preprocessing.tsv** file that reports the number of reads remaning after each step is run as well as the percent of reads loss in each step relative to the previous
+* This script creates **read_count_loss_preprocess.tsv** file that reports the number of reads remaning after each step is run as well as the percent of reads loss in each step relative to the previous
 * We will then visualize the read fate processing this tsv file with the R script **plot_rainbow_preprocess.R**

 If your read calculator worked ok you should see a tsv file that looks like this: